ibell/coolprop/Web/TTSE.rst

     #import CoolProp module
     In [0]: import CoolProp.CoolProp as CP

-    #This will enable the TTSE method for Propane
+    #This will disable the TTSE method for Propane
     In [1]: CP.disable_TTSE_LUT_writing('Propane')

     #This will enable the TTSE method for Propane